-Geo object: Dyke (DYKCON)
+Geo object: Dyke ( DYK CON) (L ,A)

 Attributes: CONDTN CONRAD DATEND DATSTA HEIGHT NATCON VERACC

 VERDAT VERLEN INFORM NINFOM

-If it is required to encode a dyke whose seaward edge is coincident with the coastline, it must be done using DYKCON, and with a SLCONS object of type line along its seaward edge, with no value populated for attribute CATSLC.
-March 2017
+- If it is required to encode a dyke whose seaward edge is coincident with the coastline, it must be done using DYKCON, and with a SLCONS object of type line along its seaward edge, with no value populated for attribute CATSLC. - When a DYKCON object is of type area, it must be covered by a LNDARE object.